facebook/create-react-app/packages/react-scripts/template/README.md

 ## Adding React Router

 React Router is a popular solution for adding routing capabilities to your single-page applications.
-If your app needs routing, you can configure React Router to work with Create React app by following these steps:
+If your app needs routing, you can configure React Router to work with Create React App by following these steps:

 Install React Router v4 from NPM. _note: we are installing a pre-release version of React Router as of the time of this writing, but it functions very well for many needs._